Modern emperor ascends Japan’s ancient throne

-How can a ruler be the symbol of a nation and an individual at the same time?
-Should they keep those two roles separate?
+How much personality should a ruler show?
 The constitution says that Naruhito serves the people of Japan.
-If society is no longer strict, aloof and cold, why should the person who symbolises it be?
+If society is no longer strict and cold, why should the person who is at the head of it be?

 But monarchs are not celebrities.
-Why are we obsessed with public figures being relatable?
-The Queen is one of history’s most successful monarchs precisely because she hasn’t put herself, as an individual, before her sense of duty.
-When an institution starts to rely on personality, it is bound to be unstable.
+The Queen is one of history’s most successful monarchs precisely because she hasn’t put herself as an individual before her sense of duty.
+When a ruler starts to rely on personality, traditions are lost and the monarchy becomes unstable.

 - Would you like to be a monarch?

-- Write a diary entry, up to a page long, from the perspective of Emperor Akahito on the day he ascended the throne.
-Include the range of emotions he might be feeling about his old life and his new responsibilities.
+- Write a diary entry, up to one page long, from the point of view of Emperor Akahito on the day he ascended the throne.
+Include the range of emotions he might feel about his old life and his new responsibilities.

 Some People Say...